 These two procedures may be used to evaluate different container designs of the same size and carrying the same load.
 These procedures are suitable for testing various types of containers such as boxes, crates, barrels, drums, kegs, bags, sacks, or pails made of various materials, material combinations or shipping units such as pallet loads or palletized units.

-ASTM D880 use and factors to be considered
+ASTM D880 Uses and Factors to Be Considered

 ASTM D880 has been found useful in laboratory simulation to reproduce field hazards such as those encountered in manual and mechanical handling and transportation.
 The impact test simulates some types of shocks that could occur on the packages while being handled or shipped and helps evaluate the ability of the package to protect the contents against these shocks.